circonus/product-docs/circonus3/visualizations/introduction.md

 ### Pie and Donut Visualizations

-The **Pie** and **Donut** visualizations are designed to provide a quick breakdown of overall composition or a comparison of individual elements to a whole.
+The **Pie** and **Donut** visualizations are designed to provide a quick breakdown of the overall composition or a comparison of individual elements to a whole.
 The size of each slide is determined by a metrics aggregation.
 Pie and donut visualizations are optimized for log and trace data.

 ![Pie and Donut Visualization](../img/visualizations-pie.png)